Didas-git/typescript-reference/README.md

 #### Optional

-In typescript you can use `?` on a property to make it optional.</br>
+In typescript you can use `?` on a property to make it optional.\
 On a side note, making a type `undefined` doesnt mean it is optional even tho optional types may show as possibly `undefined`.

 ```ts